WELCOME TO SONFIELD & SONFIELD

 A DTC Chill can come in one of two forms: (i) suspension of clearing, settlement, and depository services, or (i) suspension of all services.
 The first is referred to as a “Deposit Chill” and the second as a “Global Lock.”
 Read more.

 The SEC is concerned about the effects of new Rule 506(c), general solicitation in Regulation D offerings.
 The Commission has proposed rules that will limit the use of new Rule 506(c) by issuers.
 Read more.

 Congress passed the Jumpstart our Business Startups (JOBS) Act in April 2012, a game-changing piece of legislation, which directed the SEC to adopt rules permitting general solicitation and advertising in private offerings of securities by July 2, 2012.
 Read more.

 During a Quiet Period, a publicly-listed company cannot make any announcements about anything that could cause a normal investor to change their position on the company's stock.
-The SEC interprets this rule broadly, even including board members, management, and employees talking about the company.
 Read more.